 The Key Is Bent

 You can do this by using a hammer and hammering the key on a smooth, hard surface.
 You do not want to flatten the key, so be careful to remove the bend in the key only.
 If you have a vice bench, this might be significantly easier.
 You can place a piece of wood between the keys in the hammer to protect it.
+The video below shows you how to straighten a key with a vice and wooden sticks.

 The Key Tip Is Blunt